TL Questions and Answers

 Additional furniture items are not allowed, however, there are guidelines regarding wall decorations and additional personal items.

 Yes, each apartment is provided a set dollar amount each month to use for both food and personal care items.

 Discipline is handled by the Transitional Living Coordinator and the Transitional Living Assistant.
 All students living in the Transitional Living Program are subject to the same discipline guidelines as all other students and consequences are the same or similar.

 We attempt to match students in apartments by their personal interests and habits.
-Typically, four students share a two-bedroom suite.
+Typically, up to six students share a two-bedroom suite.